How to Factory Reset Your Chromebook [November 2020]

 Reset Your Chromebook with Hotkeys

 Conveniently, all Chromebooks include a hotkey shortcut to quickly and easily reset your device.
-It can be helpful to use the hotkeys approach if you’re having trouble using or accessing your Chromebook’s settings.
+This can be useful if you’re having trouble using or accessing your Chromebook’s settings.

 Sign out of your Chromebook by tapping the system information panel in the lower right-hand corner of your Chromebook’s display, then hit the “Sign out” button at the top of the panel.

 Once you’ve signed out of your account, press and hold Ctrl+Alt+Shift+R. This shortcut will load a display that reads “Reset this Chrome device” alongside a helpful explanation of what Chrome calls “powerwashing.”